-Others feel that if a client is serious about buying or selling a home, that person will leave a voice mail message and allow the agent to call back at the agent's leisure.
-Some agents don't like being tied to a phone and forced to meet demands.
-While others might prefer a different type of communication.
+It might seem counterproductive, but not all real estate agents jump to answer their phones whenever calls come in.
+Some feel that a caller will leave a voicemail message and allow the agent to call back at a better, more appropriate time.
+Others just don't like being tied to a phone and forced to meet demands, while still others simply prefer a different type of communication.

-But who needs to talk when we have so many other ways to communicate with each other?
-The important thing is that you establish the preferred methods your agent likes to use and you find a way to work together that satisfies you both.
+The important thing is that you establish your agent's preferred methods and find a way to work together that satisfies you both.